 In 2020 Monash Council pledged to achieving net zero carbon emissions by 2025 as part of a raft of strategies to tackle climate change.
 A clear path to achieving net zero carbon is set out in the Monash Zero Net Carbon Action Plan.
-The Action plan also addresses community greenhouse gas emissions, including the role of waste reduction and adaptation as well as urban forestry.
-Since July 2021, council is sourcing 100% renewable electricity, reducing emissions by 60% for all our buildings including community facilities and libraries.
-Monash Urban Biodiversity Strategy - a ten year plan for increasing biodiversity, particularly in Council's 260ha of bushland reserves, and wetlands and waterways.
-Actions include the Greenshoots program to create awareness of the benefits of connection to nature.
+The Action plan also addresses community greenhouse gas emissions and adaptation as well as urban forestry.